tengstrand/lein-polylith/migrate/migrate.md

   Another good reason is that we can let our CI build set the latest stable point in time for us.
 - The `build` command has been removed.
 Now we configure what to build in the `deps.edn` files for each project in combination with tools and scripts.
 - No `sync` command.
-Missing components or libraries will be shown as errors which needs to be manually added to each project's `deps.edn`.
+Missing components or libraries will be shown as errors which need to be manually added to each project's `deps.edn`.
 This is part of the philosophy of the new tool, to have less magic and more control!

 Now, let's migrate a lein-polylith project.